Honeycomb

 Honeycomb-react

 Honeycomb-react is a collection of reusable React components and resources to build awesome "flix-styled" products.
-It's based on Honeycomb core UI kit and shares same style base, head over to Honeycomb website if you need more design related documentation and guidelines..
+It's based on Honeycomb core UI kit and shares same style base, head over to Honeycomb (HTML) section of our styleguide if you need more design related documentation and guidelines.

 Usage